of the Layout of the Great Giza Pyramids

 Section, showcasing the quickest, simplest construction of the regular 5-pointed

 star.
 The strange thing is that there is no mention of this technique anywhere on the internet, so it is definitely obscure.
 As for myself, I learned it

-from the Nazca-monkey.
-That is not to say no one did this construction in modern era
+from the Nazca-monkey!
+That is not to say that this construction is unknown in modern era

 (post Egyptian), but it is mildly surprizing that efficiency of

 with the above classic procedure.
 It begins with a horizontal line,

 and these are not shown.
 The eighth step draws the